mattferris/sam/Readme.md

 ```

 `sam` expects to be run in a working tree.
 In the above example, the environment
-variables `SAM_TREE_DIR` and `SAM_REPO_DIR` are set so deploy doesn't attempt to
+variables `SAM_TREE_DIR` and `SAM_REPO_DIR` are set so sam doesn't attempt to
 traverse the filesystem looking for a repository stored in `.deploy`.
 This allows
-deploy to run on "bare" repository that has no working tree.
+deploy to run in a "bare" repository that has no working tree.

 In cases where object storage is used, you may need to mount the container using
 a command like `rclone` first.